A 1960s room goes bad when everything shouts.

 Bathrooms Can Keep Color Without Feeling Dated

-Some of that is worth keeping if the tile is sound, the walls are dry, the ventilation works, and the room layout still functions.
-Color alone is not the problem.
-Moisture, poor fan performance, bad clearances, and failing grout are the problems.
+1960s bathrooms often came with colored tile, compact vanities, wall-mounted medicine cabinets, chrome, pastel fixtures, or a stronger floor pattern.
+A lot of that is worth keeping if the tile is sound, the walls are dry, the fan works, and the layout still functions.
+Color was never the problem — moisture, a weak fan, bad clearances, and failing grout are.

 What to Avoid

 - Too much orange.
-Orange works better as an accent than as the whole room.
+It works better as an accent than as the whole room.

 - Too many tapered legs.
-Mix leggy furniture with one grounded piece so the room does not feel nervous.
+Mix the leggy pieces with one grounded one so the room does not feel nervous.

 - Small rugs.
-A small rug makes 1960s furniture look like props.
+A small rug makes good 1960s furniture look like props.

 - Cold lighting.
-Warm materials need layered light, not one harsh overhead fixture.
+Warm materials need layered light, not one harsh fixture overhead.

 - Fake retro signs.
 The room should feel lived in, not labeled.

 - Copying only the loudest rooms.
-Many good 1960s interiors were warm, practical, and restrained.
+Plenty of the best 1960s interiors were warm, practical, and restrained.

 What is 1960s decorating style?